Male Breast Reduction Surgery (Gynecomastia) in Canada

 All Surgery Carries Some Uncertainty and Risk

-When male breast– reduction surgery is performed by a qualified surgeon, complications are infrequent and usually minor.
+When male breast reduction surgery is performed by a qualified surgeon, complications are infrequent and usually minor.
 Nevertheless, as with any surgery, there are risks.
 These include infection, skin injury, excessive bleeding, adverse reaction to anesthesia, and excessive fluid loss or accumulation.
 The procedure may also result in noticeable scars, permanent pigment changes in the breast area, or slightly mismatched breasts or nipples.
 If asymmetry is significant, a second procedure may be performed to remove additional tissue.
-The temporary effects of breast reduction include loss of breast sensation or numbness, which may last up to a year
+The temporary effects of male breast reduction surgery include loss of breast sensation or numbness, which may last up to a year.

 Planning Your Male Breast Reduction (Gynecomastia) Surgery:

 The initial consultation with your surgeon is very important.
 Your surgeon will need a complete medical history, so check your own records ahead of time and be ready to provide this information.
 First, your surgeon will examine your breasts and check for causes of the gynecomastia, such as impaired liver function, use of estrogen-containing medications, or anabolic steroids.
 If a medical problem is the suspected cause, you’ll be referred to an appropriate specialist.

 Your surgeon may, in extreme cases, also recommend a mammogram, or breast x-ray.
 This will not only rule out the very small possibility of breast cancer, but will reveal the breast’s composition.
 Once your surgeon knows how much fat and glandular tissue is contained within the breasts, he or she can choose a surgical approach to best suit your needs.